swiftcomplete-public/address-autocomplete/README.md

 swiftcompleteAddressAutocomplete.setAPIKey('INSERT-KEY-HERE');

-// Using the options object to search for the nearest three addresses with building number "166" to a coordinate. let autocompleteResults = await swiftcompleteAddressAutocomplete.autocomplete('166', {
+// Using the options object to suggest the nearest three addresses with building number "166" to a coordinate in France. let autocompleteResults = await swiftcompleteAddressAutocomplete.autocomplete('166', {
     biasTowards: '48.88635,2.29497',
-    distanceUnits: 'ft',
+    countries: 'fr',
     maxResults: 3
 });